sf-fiddler-crabs-2015/handlebars_templating_example/README.md

 # handlebars_templating_example
-We deliver Squirrel News from Reddit via Handlebars templating.
+We deliver Fiddler Crab News from Reddit via Handlebars templating.

 ## To view the finished example
 Check out the "finished" branch.